 Every single day I seem to conjure up new ideas that generate an internal spark – something that excites me and motivates me to bring those new ideas to life.
 I thrive off those little sparks of inspiration, which are ultimately the driving force behind A Glass of Bovino.

 MORE ABOUT ME?
 WOULDN’T YOU LOVE TO KNOW…

 x I was a huge tomboy growing up, but also loved girlier things (ahem; Lisa Frank).
 As I got older that split tomboy/girly-girl personality stayed, and the way I style my home is reflective of who I am – feminine yet masculine.
 Hence the birth of my signature look – masculine glam. *Science.*

 x Celebrity crushes: Tom Hardy in Lawless and John Krasinski in 13 Hours (need to be specific here – not The Office John Krasinksi).

 x I come aliveee in the fall time.
 I’ve had a significant infatuation with autumn since I was a kid and could go on for paragraphs talking about all the things I love about the season.
 There are few things I enjoy more than sitting on my porch with a cup of black coffee on a cool autumn morning.

-In November 2017, I married my husband, Angelo, and the day after our wedding we finally moved into our home in northern NJ.
-The first time I saw him, on my first day of college, I thought to myself that he was by far the most handsome guy I had ever laid my eyes on.
+x In November 2017, I married my husband, Angelo.
+He caught my eye on the first day of college and I thought to myself “holy shit that is the most handsome man I’ve ever laid eyes on.”
 After an immense amount of stalking and over 8 years later, he’s now my husband.
 Dreams do come true.
 Especially if you stalk your future husband for long enough.
 Don’t give up.

 (I mean, do you blame me for stalking him)?

 From the bottom of my heart, thank you for stopping by.
-I encourage you to sit back, relax and follow along – because life is enjoyed best with a glass of vino.
+I encourage you to pour some more cab, sit back and relax – because life is enjoyed best with a glass of vino.